Frequently Asked Questions

 Why does Stay display an error saying "Access for assistive devices is disabled"?

 Stay uses the accessibility features in Mac OS X to move and resize windows.
-In order to allow Stay to make use of these accessibility features, “Enable access for assistive devices” must be checked in the “Universal Access” preference pane in System Preferences.
+In order to allow Stay to make use of these accessibility features, follow the instructions here.

 Why do Finder windows that have been moved by Stay go back to their original size and position after being closed and re-opened?

 This is an unfortunate side-effect of the way the Finder saves window settings.
 The only way to get a Finder window to keep its size and position is to open the window, have Stay restore it, then immediately close the window.